 Shopify is a hosted e-commerce platform, which means that you don’t have to worry about hosting and security when building an online store.
-It provides you with unlimited storage, maintenance, and backup, as well as free subdomains and SSL certificates.
+It provides you with unlimited storage, maintenance, and backup, as well as free subdomains and secure sockets layers (SSL) certificates.
 In addition, you don’t need to install, manage, or update any software.

-However, Shopify also has complete control over your store and can limit access, block, or close it, which means you're at risk of losing your business in a moment.
+However, Shopify also has complete control over your store and can limit, block or terminate your access, which means you're at risk of losing your business at any moment.

 WooCommerce is an open-source platform, meaning you need to manage every aspect of the store's functionality, from hosting and maintenance to security and backups.
 Additionally, you need to update your software quite often.
-On the other hand, you are in total control of the shop and obtain its copy.
-Hence, your business is safe since WooCommerce cannot close or block it.
+On the other hand, you are in total control of your shop and can obtain its copy.
+Therefore, your business is safe since WooCommerce cannot close or block it.

 With Shopify, it takes little to no time to create an online shop and start selling.
 The platform is straightforward and simple, allowing users to create a store in just a few clicks.
 Even people with no experience in coding can have a store up and running in a matter of hours.

 WooCommerce isn’t exactly beginner-friendly and has a rather steep learning curve.
 The platform requires users to have at least some knowledge in coding to build a store.
-In addition, it takes a considerable amount of time to set up the store and customize it.
+Additionally, it takes a considerable amount of time to set up the store and customize it.

-WooCommerce doesn’t provide instant customer support, meaning that you won’t be able to reach them at once when having issues.
+WooCommerce doesn’t provide instant customer support, meaning that if you encounter any issues, you won’t be able to reach them at.
 You can either submit a ticket and wait for the reply or rely on forums, guides, and step-by-step instructions.
 In any case, urgent problems won't be solved as easily as with Shopify.

 WooCommerce also has its own WooCommerce Payments and a wide range of third-party payment gateways.
 While Shopify offers a wider range of payment options, WooCommerce doesn’t charge a fee for using third-party payment options.